-Like the springtime, the fall season is a great time to pay a little extra attention to your home’s maintenance needs.
+Like the springtime, the fall season is a great time to pay some attention to your home’s maintenance needs.

 If you live in a cold-weather climate, some fall home maintenance is extra important in order to get through another snowy winter with as few issues as possible.

 But even if you live in a warm climate, a number of these fall home maintenance tips will be beneficial for your house.

 Paying attention to some aspects of your home’s maintenance in the spring and fall won’t require much of your time.
-Many of the home maintenance tasks listed below are also inexpensive or cost nothing to do.
+Many of the home maintenance tasks listed below are also inexpensive or cost nothing but a little of your time.

-Investing a little bit of time and money now in some preventative home maintenance reduces the likelihood of expensive home repairs in the future.
+Investing a bit of time and money now in some proactive home maintenance reduces the likelihood of expensive home repairs in the future.

-Ensure your house is ready to handle the changing seasons with these 10 fall home maintenance tips.
+Get your house ready to handle the changing seasons with these 10 fall home maintenance tips.

 Improving your home’s energy efficiency matters all year round, whether it’s hot or cold outside.

 There’s a lot more awareness nowadays about the importance of home energy efficiency.
-Better products and services are also available to help homeowners reduce their monthly hydro bill with upgrades to their house.
-For some homeowners, however, there’s definite room for improvement.
+Better products and services are available to help homeowners reduce their monthly utility bills with house upgrades.

 Pay special attention to your windows and doors.
-They’re some of the worst offenders when it comes to letting heat escape from your home in the winter (and allowing the cold in) and vice versa when it’s hot outside and your air conditioner is running.
+They’re some of the worst offenders when it comes to letting heat escape from your home in the winter and allowing warm air in during the summer when your air conditioner is running.

 Ensure your window and door weatherstripping is intact and providing an effective seal and think about switching to energy-efficient windows.
 Door sweeps on your exterior entry doors will also help.